HeinOnline Academic for Canada

 Designed Specifically for Canadian institutions.

-The HeinOnline Academic for Canada package contains more than 57 million pages of content across 30,000 titles and 100,000 volumes.
+The HeinOnline Academic for Canada package contains more than 63 million pages of content across more than 45,500 titles and 137,000 volumes.
 HeinOnline bridges the gap in history by providing comprehensive coverage from inception of more than 2,800 periodicals.
 In addition to its vast collection of journals, the database also contains Revised Statutes of Canada, Annual Statutes, Canada Supreme Court Reports, and current, historical, and revised content for the Provincial Statutes of Canada.
 International content includes historical and current constitutions from every country in the world, an impressive collection of world trials, and much more.

 - Political Science

 - International Relations